spencer-owens/catch-a-case/docs/new-project-setup.md

 Create a phased approach to building the application, and define the different tasks and features we'll need to complete in order to complete our goal.

-Rules to follow:
-- Each phase should have its own document
-- Each phase should be specific to a feature, or a group of closely-related features
-- Each feature should have a checklist of actionable steps, clearly specifying which steps are frontend and which are backend (frontend first, backend second)
-- Some tasks will be more complex than others, and will require more steps to complete.
-Don't be afraid to break down a task into multiple steps-- the checklist can be as long as you want.
-- Create as many phases as you deem appropriate, as long as they are specific.

-Use @project-overview.md , @user-flow.md , @tech-stack.md , @tech-stack-rules.md , @ui-rules.md , @theme-rules.md , and @codebase-best-practices.md to put together each of these new files.
+Use @project-overview.md , @product-requirements.md , @data-model.md , @routing-requirements.md , @core-functionality.md , @important-considerations.md , @tech-stack.md , @tech-stack-rules.md , @ui-rules.md , @theme-rules.md , and @codebase-best-practices.md to put together each of these new files.

+Consult @phase-creation-guide.me for guidance on how to structure these files.
+Follow these rules religiously.

+Start with a `phase-0-setup.md` file, which will be a checklist of the initial setup of the project, including installing dependencies, setting up dev tools, configuring the environment, and running the dev server.

+Output these files to the /checklists folder.
 ```